tyrchen/podgen/README.md

 ## Installation

-For Mac OSX, the easiest way to install it is through homebrew:
+For Mac OSX, the easiest way to download the current [release](https://github.com/tyrchen/podgen/releases/download/v0.2.0/podgen) from [tyrchen/podgen release](https://github.com/tyrchen/podgen/releases).

+Later on we will support homebrew so that you could install directly with:

 ```
 $ brew install podgen
 ```

-You can also download the compiled version from github.
+For linux user, please download source code and compile it yourself.

+podgen doesn't support windows at this stage.
+I will finish all the functionalities then consider windows support.
+Sorry.

 ## Usage